mmpashby/mmpashby.github.io/_posts/2024-09-01-observability-tracing.md

 ![Tracing Example](/assets/img/media/trace-tree.png)

-Now, for some sage advice.
+Now, time for some sage advice.
 All OpenTelemetry backends use span names and some attributes to group similar spans together.
 To group spans properly, I highly recommend giving them short and concise names.
 You should aim to have less than 1000 unique span names, for performance reasons.
 Let's look at some good and bad span names:

 **Good**